kelilakumala/JETFLIX-Website/README.md

 This website consists of 6 pages that have all been designed on Figma as the prototype.
 The _JETFLIX Documentation - Kelila.docx_ file explains the features and how-to of the website.

-_This website was created for a Human-Computer Interaction university course and is not intended for public hosting or official launch.
+_This website was created for a BINUS University's Human-Computer Interaction course and is not intended for public hosting or official launch.
 Any resemblance to existing work is purely coincidental and not intended as plagiarism._

 Figma Link: https://www.figma.com/design/bSpN6MkNAa4fjvQyuzIC1v/JETFLIX---Kelila?node-id=0-1&t=KWe9t7qU1c5Z4eV4-1